Hand-Picked Daily GUN DEALS

 To be clear, these are not magazine extensions.
 Nope, they are literally magazine guts that replace your internal spring, follower, and magazine base plate.

-This allows my subcompact P365 to now have near the same capacity as a Glock 19.
+This allows my subcompact P365 to have nearly the same capacity as a Glock 19.

 Those two extra rounds are a big deal to me.
-Honestly, I think every P365 magazine should have MagGuts in them.
+Honestly, I think every P365 magazine should have MagGuts in it.

 Prices accurate at time of writing